alinahid477/vsphere-tkg-tunnel/README.md

-# K8s operations using kubectl on local machine to remote tkg k8s cluster using ssh tunnel through bastion
+# vSphere with Tanzu Wizard

 <img src="images/logo.png" alt="Tunnel to vSphere" width=200 height=210/>

+**Use this wizard to**
+- Create TKG cluster (both in wizard mode or pipeline mode)
+- Switch back and forth between supervisor and workload cluster with just 1 command.
+- Use this docker image in your pipeline to create cluster
+- Establish tunnel through bastion host (optional, if needed) in private cluster scenario

 ## Bootstrapped Quick start (recommended)